gmc-code/PC-Microbit-Extension-backup/docs/games/tilt_pixels.rst

     #.
 Modify the code to use a button press to peek at the answer for half a second while still playing the game.
     #.
 Modify the code so that the A and B buttons move the pixel left to right instead of tilting left to right.
 Keep the tilting in the y-direction.
     #.
 Write code to use the A and B buttons to adjust the game speed in steps of 100 with a minimum of 100 and a maximum of 800.
     #.
-Add a default parameter to the __init__ method for the game speed and use a for-loop to increment the game speed down from 1000 to 200 in steps of 200 so that 5 games are played that get faster each game.
+Add a default parameter for the game speed to the __init__ method and set_game method  to enable setting of the game speed.
+Run the first game with a game speed of 1000.
+Use a for-loop to decrement (lower) the game speed down to 200 in steps of 200 so that 5 games are played.